explosion/projects/experimental/ner_spancat_compare/README.md

 rest of the corpus.

-These characteristics can give us a good intuition as to how well the SpanCat model identify the correct spans.
+These characteristics can give us a good intuition as to how well the SpanCat model identifies the correct spans.
 In the case of GENIA, the entities themselves tend to be technical terms, which makes it more distinct and easier to classify.
 Again, we measure distinctiveness not only within the entities themselves (SD), but also in its boundaries (BD).